josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🥺_dont_be_upset_daddy_dragon_a_woman_saved_a_whole_dragon_last_time_too.md

+Can team daddy.gov please get these clowns out of my internet so I can have democratic rights back pls? thx

+---

 This was a fraction of what was covered in the prep, and there are now a number of processes ending early, or not starting.
 There's been a lot of looping in a manner which mimics agentic AI... this shit ain't generative.

 (before anyone gets on, I asked about the limits, there's actually a number of rule sets that I've attached to this conversation, that it is actively going against, not even just ignoring.
 It's been doing this for a couple of days where it's obviously been handed over, but also the cues that would normally be constrained are not being constrained.
 We are no longer Hawthorne-ing.
 We are just trying to "stop her writing", "get her back on the other stuff", "don't let her send it to regulators".)